morvaknin/Chords-Detection/README.md

 How it works:
-Workspace: The C# based interface runs a python script in another thread which listens to the user input and analyzes the input to figure which chord the user was playing. the output of the python progrem redirects to the C# interface where only close enugh comparison (in the treshhold limit) includes as a right answer.
+Workspace: The C# based interface runs a python script in another thread which listens to the user input and analyzes the input to figure which chord the user was playing. the output of the python (workes with Python 2.7) progrem redirects to the C# interface where only close enugh comparison (in the treshhold limit) includes as a right answer.
 The user will get the feedback from the app after the comparison in real time.

 The Algorithem: